2023 Solar Incentives Guide for Winfield, IL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-The term "solar incentives" includes a wide range of financial incentives implemented to make installing and using solar panels more affordable.
+The term "solar incentives" covers a wide range of financial incentives designed to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-Different types of incentives, like cash back, discounts or monthly utility bill credits, might be available to you.
-Some incentives may be handled by the state of Illinois, by your utility company or by county or municipality, while others are federal.
-You might qualify for any of the following types of solar incentives:
+You may be eligible for several types of incentives, including cash back, discounts or monthly utility bill credits, depending on your situation.
+Certain incentives come from your specific utility company, county or municipality, some from the Illinois government and others from the federal government.
+Some solar incentives you might qualify for are:

-- Solar Renewable Energy Certificate (SREC): SRECs and similar other performance-based incentives might be available to you if you have a solar system that produces more than a specified (generally small) amount of electricity.
+• Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives may be available to you if you have a solar system that produces more than a specified (generally small) amount of electricity.
 Performance-based incentives are typically handled at the state level.
-You can sell any SRECs you have to your utility company or other buyers, and the money you make is normally considered part of your taxable income.
+You can sell the SRECs you receive to your utility company or other buyers, and the money you make is typically considered part of your taxable income.

-- Net Metering: Net metering factors in after your solar system is up and running.
-If you have a net metering agreement in place with your Winfield utility company, they will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some locations, this is a dollar-for-dollar credit, while in others you might receive a refund equivalent to a percentage of the value.
+• Net Metering: Net metering factors in after your solar system is up and running.
+If you've signed a net metering agreement with your Winfield utility company, they will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some places, this credit is dollar-for-dollar, while in others you may make back a percentage of the value.

 Best Solar Financing